 I’m going to pair the SARA module with a Linx Technologies ANT-LTE-CER-T board mount multi-band antenna.

-A key requirement for this project is positional accuracy—it's critical that the navigation receiver radio can receive signals from many satellites.
-The best way to do this is to use a Global Navigation Satellite System (GNSS) receiver rather than purely GPS.
-This allows the system to potentially receive navigation fix data from GPS (USA), GLONASS (Russia), Galileo (EU) and BeiDou (China)—significantly increasing the number of satellites used for a positioning fix.
+A key requirement for this project is positioning accuracy—it's critical that the navigation receiver radio can receive signals from many satellites.
+The best way to do this is to use a Global Navigation Satellite System (GNSS) receiver rather than pure GPS.
+This allows the system to potentially receive navigation fix data from GPS (USA), GLONASS (Russia), Galileo (EU), and BeiDou (China)—significantly increasing the number of satellites used for a positioning fix.
 Given that this device will likely be installed in a discrete location, it may have a challenging view of the sky, so more potential satellites in view is definitely a good thing.

 While the GNSS receiver does not need to be certified, I still prefer using the module version of the uBlox over the bare IC, as it does come with a SAW filter and LNA on board, saving layout and tuning of the final product.
 It also comes in an RF shielded enclosure, which for this product is a big bonus, as it will be in close proximity to the powerful LTE modem, which can operate on frequencies close to the GNSS L1 band.
 If I was not using a shielded module, I would need to make an RF shield for this board, adding further engineering cost.

 If external power is disconnected from the tracker, this device will need to potentially run for long periods of time from it’s onboard battery to continue providing tracking the asset.
 These radio modules can be put into a low-power sleep mode, so I want to use a microcontroller which can get to a very low sleep power consumption.
 I also need a relatively compact microcontroller.